St James's Place Festival Hunters’ Chase

-However, the Foxhunter Chase is restricted to amateur jockeys and horses that have won two point-to-point races, finished first or second in two hunter chases or won one point-to-point race and finished first or second in one hunter chase, within a specified period.
+However, the Festival Hunters’ Chase is restricted to amateur jockeys and horses that have won two point-to-point races, finished first or second in two hunter chases or won one point-to-point race and finished first or second in one hunter chase, within a specified period.
 Point-to-point racing takes place on a variety of set, cross-country courses throughout the country, while hunter chases are run under the rules of racing, but both are restricted to horses that have hunted during the current hunting season.

-Several horses have won the St James’s Place Foxhunter Chase Challenge Cup twice, including On The Fringe (2015, 2016) but, since World War II, no horse has won three times.
-Trainer Richard Barber saddled Rushing Wild (1992), Fantus (1995 & 1997) and Earthmover (1998) for a total of four wins, while Colman Sweeney rode Sleeping Night (2005) and Salsify (2012 & 2013) for a total of three wins.
+Several horses have won the St James's Place Festival Hunters’ Chase twice, including On The Fringe (2015, 2016) and Pacha du Polder – (2017, 2018) but, since World War II, no horse has won three times.
+Trainer Richard Barber saddled Rushing Wild (1992), Fantus (1995 & 1997) and Earthmover (1998) for a total of four wins, Paul Nicholls is also on four wins, while Colman Sweeney rode Sleeping Night (2005) and Salsify (2012 & 2013) for a total of three wins.

 No comments: